YannickTurcotte/GPSDO-Counter/README.md

 https://www.instructables.com/GPSDO-YT-10-Mhz-Lcd-2x16-With-LED/

 You do not need to have all the parts.
 Important are:
-10mhz clock in
+-10mhz clock in
-Capacitor on reset and button pd3 if used
+-Capacitor on reset and button pd3 if used
-Capacitor between 0-5v
+-Capacitor between 0-5v
-Ans an output to see the result---> Lcd, com port or both
+-An output to see the result---> Lcd, com port or both

 Programming need to have the same fusebit.
 But i suggest to enable the brown-out detector so fd instead ff--->FD, D9, E0